tshepang/blog/content/misc/fighting for work.rst

 asked the younger one to do it, just so there's progress by the time the older finishes doing whatever she was doing.
 Little did I know hell's about to break loose.
-As the older one asked the younger one to hand over the machine, he refused, and an argument.
-None of the two were relenting, even with my pleading:
+As the older one asked the younger one to hand over the machine, he refused, and an argument ensued.
+None of the two were relenting, even with my repeated pleading:

 * "Please let your brother do the cutting, and you can do the finishing touches"